Hobospider132/MahiruMate/README.md

 </br>I'm also mainly active in this <a href="https://discord.gg/otonari">discord server</a> if you wish to reach me here.

 # Ok, I meant where's Mahiru as in she disappeared off my screen
-If she's (or rather Indi's balls) has disappeared off your screen it is 1 of 3 possibilities.
+If she (or rather Indi's balls) has disappeared off your screen it is 1 of 3 possibilities.
 - Bug
 - Crashed
 - Hunger, thirst or happiness got too low.